Chapter 4: The Word Before the Word

 The Word didn’t stop speaking after creation.
 He still speaks.

 He speaks through Scripture.
 Through the Spirit.
-Through family, friends, and others.
-Through the quiet moments when your heart is still enough to hear Him.
+Through family, friends, and sometimes, strangers.
+Through the moments when your heart is still enough to hear Him.
 He speaks in the margins of your life—the spaces between the noise, the pauses between the plans.

-The same Word that created the universe is now at work in you.
-Not as a distant echo, but as a living presence.
+The same Word that created the universe is now at work in you—as a living presence.

 If Christ is the Word, and the Word lives in you, then you carry eternity within you.
 You carry the voice that calmed storms, cast out demons, and called Lazarus from the grave.
 You carry the very power of creation.